tanaw7/ICCS102/Exercises/module3/whiteboard_pseudo_python_problem.md

 ---

+# Audience Bug Bounty

+During another group's presentation, any individual student may point out a possible issue or suggest a fix.

+Examples:

+* missing input,
+* unclear output,
+* wrong data type,
+* missing condition,
+* missing repeated step,
+* calculation mistake,
+* test case that would break the algorithm.

+This is **first come, first serve**.

+A useful comment or fix may earn **+0.5 individual bonus point**.
+(Max accumulative 3 pts)

+The instructor has the final say on whether the bonus point is awarded.

+Collaborative effort: If the help is successful, the presenting group gets 0.5 pts as well.

+---

 # Google Doc Submission

 Submit one short Google Doc as a PDF.

+The document should contain **3 solved problems**.

+The problem presented on the whiteboard may be one of the 3 submitted problems.

 The document should be clear but does **not** need to be long.

-Recommended length: **1–2 pages**.

 ## Required Sections

 Keep this document concise.
 It should record your solution clearly, not become a long report.

 ### 1. Group Information
-#### Put these info in a table for organization

-* group name (4-10 Characters long),
+* group name,
 * group members,
-* assigned problem number and title.
+* the 3 selected problem numbers and titles,
+* the problem presented on the whiteboard.

 ### 2. Function Design

-Write your function signature and identify inputs/outputs.
+For each of the 3 problems, write your function signature and identify inputs/outputs.

 Example format: